Vulpine Browser Agent Setup

-navigator.webdriverisfalseat the C++ level (not a JavaScript override)- No automation markers (
+navigator.webdriverisfalseat the C++ level (not a JavaScript override)- no Chromium automation markers (

 $cdc_,HeadlessChrome, etc.) - Per-context BrowserForge fingerprints (unique WebGL, canvas, audio, fonts)